-- 1.8 The CIPFA Code requires the Chief Finance Officer to ensure that members with responsibility for treasury management, particularly those with responsibility for scrutiny, receive adequate training in treasury management.
-Training has been provided to members by Link Asset Services and further training will be arranged as required. - 1.9 The Council uses Link Asset Services, Treasury Solutions as it external treasury management advisors. - 1.10 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.
-(Treasury Management Practice 11)
+The CIPFA Code requires the Chief Finance Officer to ensure that members with responsibility for treasury management, particularly those with responsibility for scrutiny, receive adequate training in treasury management.
+Training has been provided to members by Link Asset Services and further training will be arranged as required.

+1.5 Treasury Management Consultants

+The Council uses Link Asset Services, Treasury Solutions as it external treasury management advisors.

+The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon the services of our external service providers.
+All decisions will be undertaken with regards to all available information, including, but not solely, our treasury advisers.